 Romain College offers majors relevant to today's fields and industries, many of which are projected to add jobs at higher than average growth.

 An entrepreneurial mindset is fostered and encouraged.
 Students of all disciplines can earn a minor in entrepreneurship; it changes how people in many different fields look at things.
 Startup Weekend Evansville is one of the opportunities USI shares with students and the region to foster entrepreneurial education, collaboration and creativity.
-It has been hosted every year at USI since its first event in 2012.

 The award-winning Business and Engineering Center was designed to promote collaboration and support integration between business, technology, and engineering with a goal of increasing innovation and entrepreneurship.
 Amenities include a computer lab for student use, a Stock Market Lab, an Interactive Sales Lab, an Experimental Economics Lab, a Strategic Social Media Lab, and a Cybersecurity Lab.